microsoft/vscode-docs/blogs/2020/12/01/chromebook-get-started.md

 ## Coming next: using remote development

 That's all for today!
-In this article, we looked at how to install VS Code on a Chromebook and how to get started with coding in JavaScript/Node.js and Python.
+In this post, we looked at how to install VS Code on a Chromebook and how to get started with coding in JavaScript/Node.js and Python.

-But, there's more.
-While Chromebooks can run VS Code just fine, even lower-powered ones like the one I'm testing with, sometimes you need to get access to faster machines for your development, with more memory and/or a faster CPU.
-Maybe you're using an ARM-powered Chromebook but you need to run your code on a Intel/AMD chip.
+But wait, there’s more.
+While Chromebooks can run VS Code just fine, even lower-powered ones like the one I’m testing with, sometimes you need to use faster machines for your development, with more memory and/or a faster CPU.
+Maybe you’re using an ARM-powered Chromebook but you need to run your code on a Intel/AMD chip.
 Or maybe you want to work with Artificial Intelligence and need access to machines with powerful GPUs.

 With VS Code and the Remote extensions (SSH and Container), as well as GitHub Codespaces, we can solve all of the problems above–and some more.

-Come back next week to learn how VS Code Remote extensions and GitHub Codespaces can help turning your Chromebook into a development powerhouse in the next part of this article!
+In the next part of this tutorial you’ll learn how VS Code Remote extensions and GitHub Codespaces can turn your Chromebook into a development powerhouse!In the meanwhile, happy coding… and happy learning!

-In the meanwhile, happy coding… and happy learning to code!
+In the meanwhile, happy coding… and happy learning!

 Alessandro Segala, VS Code Product Manager [@ItalyPaleAle](https://twitter.com/ItalyPaleAle)